mozilla-services/socorro/docs/dev.rst

   # or if using CLOUD_PROVIDER=GCP
   # Add all the crash ids to the pubsub topic
-  app@socorro:/app$ cat crashids.txt | socorro-cmd pubsub publish local-standard-topic
+  app@socorro:/app$ cat crashids.txt | socorro-cmd pubsub publish test local-standard-topic

   # Then exit the container
   app@socorro:/app$ exit